 Functionalities

-In summary, ARDaC is the central data hub connecting data of multiple modalities across clinical and translational teams, the engine to drive AlcHepNet research projects, the data interface between AlcHepNet consortium and research other data commons, and the research nexus to ignite new research and collaborations.
+In summary, ARDaC is the central data hub connecting data of multiple modalities across clinical and translational teams.
+It is the engine that drives AlcHepNet research projects, the data interface between the AlcHepNet consortium and other research data commons, and the research nexus that ignites new research and collaborations.

 Team